Guidelines recommend that GPs double cancer referrals

 While many GPs feel that their referral system works well, NICE pointed out that according to research, 10,000 people die every year because of a late cancer diagnosis.

-9 in 10 people will survive when it’s caught early.
+9 in 10 people will survive when it’s caught at stage one for 5 years or more.
 This is among the very best of any cancer statistic.

 We are committed to reducing the number of people dying from bowel cancer.
 Since early diagnosis and treatment can be the difference between life and death, we believe raising awareness of the symptoms no-one should ignore is as important as the research we fund.

 Learn your BCA – it could save your life!

 While the majority of bowel cancer cases occur in people aged 50 plus, it can strike at a much younger age, so everyone needs to be aware of the signs and symptoms and know what BCA stands for: